 Slice any vegetables you want to bake with your roast.
 Vegetables commonly include potatoes, celery, onions, carrots and mushrooms.
 Toss the vegetables with a bit of olive oil, salt and pepper.

-Preheat the skillet over a high temperature on the stovetop.
+Preheat the skillet over a high temperature on the stove top.
 Spread oil over the bottom of the skillet.
 Heat the oil until it begins to smoke.
 Place the roast into the oil and sear each side of the roast for two minutes.

-Bake the Roast
+Bake the Top Round Roast

-Cook uncovered for a total of 2 1/2 to 3 hours, or until an instant-read meat thermometer reaches 135 degrees for medium rare.
+Cook uncovered for a total of 2 1/2 to 3 hours, or until an instant-read meat thermometer reaches 135 F for medium rare.
 The temperature will continue to rise another 10 degrees after removing it from the oven.

 Deglaze the skillet.
 Add butter and water or broth to the skillet and heat it over a medium high heat.
 Use a spatula to scrape the bottom of the skillet to remove pan drippings.
 Reduce the liquid by half and then reserve it to serve with the roast.